davideluque/nemid/README.md

 This gem implements two main modules:

-- `Authentication`: the purpose of this module is to generate client initialization parameters and response handling.
+- `Authentication:` generate client initialization parameters and response handling.

-- `PIDCPR`: to match PID to a CPR number.
-Translation is only available to selected service providers.
+- `PIDCPR:` match PID to a CPR number.
+Match and translation are available only to selected service providers.

 ### Authentication::Parameters